VIDA-NYU/ache/README.md

 We welcome user feedback.
 Please submit any suggestions or bug reports using the Github tracker (https://github.com/ViDA-NYU/ache/issues)

+## Contributing

+Code contributions are welcome.
+We use a code style derived from the [Google Style Guide](https://google.github.io/styleguide/javaguide.html), but with 4 spaces for tabs.
+A Eclipse Formatter configuration file is available in the [repository](https://github.com/ViDA-NYU/ache/blob/master/eclipse-code-style.xml).

 ## Contact?

 - Aécio Santos [aecio.santos@nyu.edu]